vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ----
 ### Docking station

-I'm looking for a docking station that can connect my (work/private) laptop to the monitor and other peripherals with a single cable.
+I'm looking for a docking station that connects my work or personal laptop to the monitor and all peripherals with a single cable.

-It must also meet at least these requirements:
+Minimum requirements:
-* Main Monitor 49" 5K @ 180Hz
+* Main monitor output 49" at 5K @ 165Hz
-* Future Second monitor 4K @ 60Hz
+* Future second monitor at least 4K @ 60Hz
 * Power supply of 60W+ to charge the laptop
 * Cabled network connection
-* Connect USB peripherals
+* Connect multiple USB peripherals
 * Wake up the MacBook

 <p></p>
-I found the ultimate one, the CalDigit TS5, but it's very expensive.
+The CalDigit TS5 looks like the ideal option, but the price is steep.
 Is it worth it?

 <a href="images/caldigit_ts5_docking_station.jpg">